dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 Here's a [link to my harder challenge video result](./harder_challenge_video_out.mp4).

 Things start off fine, but as the lighting conditions begin to deteriorate and the curves get sharper, the lanes are quickly lost, and near the end, the detections completely overlap.
-I saw this as a reasonable stopping point for the purposes of this exercise, but had some other ideas for improvements if I had more time:
+I saw this as a reasonable stopping point for the purposes of this exercise, but I had several other ideas for improvements if I had more time:
 * I tried a few more rounds of threshold tuning, but never found a combination that was able to detect lanes reliably in all lighting conditions.
 My most reliable detection thresholds in light conditions were often the complete inverse in the dark.
 Hue was most consistent channel I found, but using it exclusively resulted in far too much noise.
-I started to wonder if using the same thresholds for both light and dark was simply not feasible, and perhaps a better approach would be to detect the overall light condition using an image average, and then apply different thresholds based on the overall lighting.
+I started to wonder if using the same thresholds for both light and dark was simply not feasible, and perhaps a better approach would be to detect the overall light condition using an image average, and then apply different thresholds for light vs. dark conditions.
 * Object detection (which I believe is the next set of lessons), could be useful to filter out noise from other vehicles, signs, etc.
 * The tight curves caused my overhead image to barely show the full lane in some cases.
 My original region of interest cut off some of the left/right edges of the image to reduce noise, but I might need to bring these back to see the full curves.
 * Real lane size should be fairly consistent, but my detections often weren't, despite my lane base position thresholds and detection margins.
 My lane base positions were an absolute value of the distance from the center of the image.
 Instead, I could have added a variable to the LaneLine class that specified whether the lane was the left or the right one, and then the thresholds could be positive for the right lane, and negative for the left.
-Alternatively, I could required the total size of the detected lane (i.e. the difference of the two) to be within a threshold instead of using distance from center.
-I could also feed this threshold back into the lane finding pipeline to force the sliding windows to remain a certain distance apart, or run multiple lane finding passes on the overhead image to try and get the best result.
+Alternatively, I could require the total size of the detected lane (i.e. the difference of the two) to be within a threshold instead of using distance from center.
+I could also feed this threshold back into the lane finding pipeline to force the sliding windows to remain a certain distance apart.
+I could also run multiple lane finding passes on the overhead image with different starting points to try and get the best result, as sometimes the first histogram peak was not the real lane line.